SoftCircuits/CsvParser/ReadMe.md

 Data converters convert class properties to strings, and then back again from strings to class properties.
 The CsvParser library includes converters for all basic data types (including `Guid` and `DateTime`), nullable basic data types, basic data type arrays and nullable basic data type arrays.
 But you can override the data converter used for any class property.
 For example, you might want to write your own data converter to support custom property types, or when you are working with data not formatted as expected by the built-in data converters.
 A good example of this are `DateTime` properties because there are so many ways to format date and time values.

-The following example starts by defining the `DateTimeConverter` class to convert between `DateTime` values and strings.
+The example below defines a data converter following example starts by defining the `DateTimeConverter` class to convert between `DateTime` values and strings.
 This class must implement the `IDataConverter` interface.
 The easiest way to do this in a type-safe manner is to derive your class from `DataConverter<T>`, where `T` is the type of the class property you are converting.

 The `DataConverter<T>` class has two abstract methods, `ConvertToString()` and `TryConvertFromString()`, which must be overridden in your derived class.

+Finally, the example calls the `CsvWriter.MapColumns<T>()` method to register the custom mappings.
+The code that reads the CSV file also calls the `CsvReader.MapColumns<T>()` method in the same way.
+Both must use the same mapping in order for the data to be interpreted correctly.
+The easiest way to do this is to pass the same class to both methods.

+The following example uses `ColumnMap` attributes to set the columns to be written in the opposite order from how the properties are declared.

+The following example modifies the `Person` class shown earlier with `ColumnMap` attributes.
+The attributes are used to set the columns to be in the opposite order from how the class properties are declared, give the columns completely different names, and exclude the `Id` column.

 Next, the example defines the `PersonMaps` class to define the column mapping.
 This class must derive from `ColumnMaps<T>`, where `T` is the type of data class you are writing to or reading from CSV files.
 The constructor of this class must call `MapColumn()` for each class property that it maps.
 This method supports a fluent interface to set the various mapping properties for each class property.
 The meaning of these properties is described above in the *ColumnMap Attribute* section.
 In addition, it supports setting the `Converter` property, which specifies a custom data converter as described above (also see the example below).

 Finally, the example calls the `CsvWriter.MapColumns<T>()` method to register the custom mappings.
 The code that reads the CSV file also calls the `CsvReader.MapColumns<T>()` method in the same way.
 Both must use the same mapping in order for the data to be interpreted correctly.
 The easiest way to do this is to pass the same class to both methods.